International debt collection enforcement

 - Garnishment (e.g. seizure of wages, seizure of your customer's claims against other parties).

 The Romanian bailiff will only act at the request of the creditor.
 You must therefore indicate the means to be used to enforce the judgment.
-Several means may also be used at the same time to ensure that you retrieve your payment.
+Several means may also be used at the same time to ensure that you recover your payment.
 The duration of the enforcement depends on which means is chosen.
-In addition, a debtor also has the possibility to appeal the judgment.
+In addition, a debtor can also appeal the judgment.
 If an appeal is not lodged, the execution in Romania will take place between one month to six months.

 Enforcement of foreign judgments in Spain